googlesamples/android-play-games-in-motion/docs/src/index.md

 Games in Motion    {#games_in_motion_index}
 ===============

-[Games in Motion][] is a simple game that motivates you to run.
+[Games in Motion][] is a game that motivates people to run, walk and get fit.
+It is a sample game with a goal to demonstrate different key game technologies.

 It is developed entirely using [Android Studio][].

 ## Motivation

-[Games in Motion][] is a demonstration for several Android-specific technologies, including the [Google Fit][] API, the [Android Wear][] API, and a simple data-driven design mechanic.
-It is also compatible with [Material design][].
+[Games in Motion][] demonstrates several Android-specific technologies, including the [Google Fit][] API, the [Android Wear][] API, and a simple data-driven design mechanism.
+[Games in Motion][] is also compatible with [Material design][] UX system.

 This sample shows how all these pieces can be put together in a fun context, while also giving players a good motivation to exercise.

 In addition, [fplutil][] is used to build the documentation of this project.